jupyterhub/zero-to-jupyterhub-k8s/doc/source/troubleshooting.rst

 Investigating Issues
 --------------------

-If you encounter any issues or are interested to see what's happening under the hood, you can use the following commands.
+If you encounter any issues or wish to see what's happening under the hood, use the following commands.

 To see running pods::